Kemp’s Test

 They are also negative if they feel no pain at all.

-The Kemp’s Test is normally conducted whenever a patient presents during an appointment to discuss back pains.
+The Kemp's Test is usually conducted whenever a patient reports pain in the back during an appointment.
 If they detail their symptoms and you suspect that the back pain is caused by facet joint pathologies or dysfunction, then it is appropriate that you conduct this test to gauge the pain.
-If the patient is actively experiencing pain and discomfort before you even start the test, that’s even more reason to conduct it.
+If the patient is actively experiencing pain and discomfort before you even start the test, that's even more reason to conduct it.

-Do note that the Kemp’s Test should not be the sole test you conduct to make a proper diagnosis.
+Do note that Kemp's Test should not be the sole test you conduct to make a proper diagnosis.
 Yes, the test has positive and negative designations, but they are not the equivalent of making an official diagnosis.
-The reason for this is that the Kemp’s Test only gauges the possibility of facet joint pathologies being the cause of the pain.
-It doesn’t determine what specific pathology the patient is dealing with.
+This is because Kemp's Test only gauges the possibility of facet joint pathologies being the cause of the pain.
+It doesn't determine what specific pathology the patient is dealing with.

-If you decide that the Kemp’s Test is appropriate for your patient, include it as part of a comprehensive examination.
-This comprehensive examination should include other physical examination techniques and imaging tests so that suspicions revolving around facet joint pathologies can be confirmed or refuted.
+If you decide Kemp's Test is appropriate for your patient, include it in a comprehensive examination.
+This comprehensive examination should include other physical examination techniques as part of the diagnostic procedure, plus imaging tests, so that suspicions revolving around facet joint pain and pathologies can be confirmed or refuted.
 Other tests should also detect and confirm other problems that the patient is dealing with but is not aware of.
 The combined results will serve to make a well-informed official diagnosis.

 What are the benefits of the Kemp’s Test?

-Speaking of determining the potential sources of back pain, the Kemp’s Test can be used as grounding to determine what tests are necessary for the patient.
-If the pain is localized, then it is likely that the problem has something to do with their facet joints, which means that other tests should work to support this result and determine the specific facet joint pathologies that the patient is dealing with.
+Speaking of determining the potential sources of back pain, Kemp's Test can be used as grounding to determine what tests are necessary for the patient.
+If the pain is localized, then the problem is likely to have something to do with their facet joints, which means that other tests should support this result and determine the specific facet joint pathologies that the patient is dealing with.

 If the test reproduces the pain, but the patient describes it as something that radiates to other parts of their back and lower extremities, then that’s a sign of nerve root impingement or irritation.
 If that’s the case, the next tests should be in favor of determining the cause of the nerve root irritation or damage.